shajra/shajra-provisioning/doc/nix-installation.md

 To use flakes there are two things we need to do:

-1.  make sure the version we're at least on Nix 2.4
+1.  make sure the version of Nix we're on is at least 2.4
 2.  enable both the `nix-command` and `flakes` experimental features.

 Since the latest release of Nix is already at 2.14, if you installed Nix recently as per the instructions above, you should be on a recent-enough version: